The Opportunity Project for Cities

-Drawing from the U.S. Census Bureau’s The Opportunity Project (TOP), TOPcities' methodology is:
+Inspired by the U.S. Census Bureau’s The Opportunity Project (TOP), The Opportunity Project for Cities' methodology is:

 Cross-sectoral: Cities face increasingly complex challenges with ever-diminishing resources, and they cannot solve them alone.
-TOPcities empowers city governments to partner with community leaders and tech partners to tackle problems and create more effective solutions while simultaneously building trust with residents.
+Our program empowers city governments to partner with community leaders and tech partners to tackle problems and create more effective solutions while simultaneously building trust with residents.

 Community-driven: City residents and the local organizations that serve them understand problems best.
-TOPcities suggests new ways for communities to take the lead in civic problem-solving and works to move them from co-creating solutions to co-owning solutions.
+Our program creates opportunities for communities to take the lead in civic problem-solving and cocreating solutions.

 Open-source: Open data has the potential to address residents' pressing challenges, but local governments often need support to turn data into solutions.
-TOPcities helps local governments learn to work with technologists to build sustainable products using open and accessible data.
+Our program helps local governments learn to work with technologists to build sustainable products using open and accessible data.

 How we work